Hidden Markov Neural Networks: Hidden Markov Neural Networks

 where $\mathsf{P}$, $\mathsf{C}_t$ are called prediction operator and correction operator and they are defined as follows:

-with $\rho$ probability density function.
-Throughout the paper, we refer to the posterior over the weights of the neural network at time $t$ as the filtering distribution $\pi_t$, which can be thought as our target time-evolving posterior.
+with $\pi_{t-1},\pi_t$ probability density functions, $\mathbb{I}_{\cdot}(\cdot)$ indicator function and $A$ set in the sigma field of $\mathbb{R}^V$.
+Throughout the paper, we refer to our target distribution as the filtering distribution $\pi_t$, which is indeed the time-evolving posterior distribution over the weights of our NN.
+Recursion \eqref{eq:filter} is intractable for any non-linear architecture of the underlying neural network.
+As a solution, we can apply variational inference, which allows us to approximate a posterior distribution when operations cannot be performed in closed form.
+The use of variational inference is then crucial to allow us to use any activation function in our NN.

-Unfortunately, recursion \eqref{eq:filter} is intractable for any chosen architecture of the underlying neural network.
 Variational inference can be used to approximate sequentially the target distribution $\pi_t$ with a variational approximation $q_{\theta_t}$ belonging to a pre-specified class of distributions $\mathcal{Q}$.
-The approximate distribution $q_{\theta_t}$ is uniquely identified inside the class by a vector of parameters $\theta_t$, which is picked up by minimizing a Kullback-Leibler ($\mathbf{KL}$) divergence criteria:
+The approximate distribution $q_{\theta_t}$ is uniquely identified inside the class of distributions by a vector of parameters $\theta_t$, which is chosen to minimize a Kullback-Leibler ($\mathbf{KL}$) divergence criteria:

 where the Kullback-Leibler divergence can be rewritten as: